Blog

 8. Pigment

-Pigment is a planning platform designed for larger teams with multi-department hiring and financial processes.
-It’s powerful, but more than most early-stage founders need.
-Better suited to companies scaling toward multi-functional headcount planning with complex approval workflows.
+Pigment is a planning platform built for larger teams with multi-department hiring and financial processes.
+It's powerful, but more than most early-stage founders need — better suited to companies scaling toward cross-functional headcount planning with complex approval workflows.

 Best for: later-stage, cross-functional planning.